abagames/claude-one-button-game-creation/README.md

 # How to use

-By dropping [set of 5 files in the knowledge directory](./knowledge/) into the chat session of Claude and starting a chat, game generation can be performed.
+By dropping [set of 5 files in the chat_knowledge directory](./chat_knowledge/) into the chat session of Claude and starting a chat, game generation can be performed.

-These 5 files can also be given to [project knowledge](https://www.anthropic.com/news/projects) for use.
+You can also give [files in the project_knowledge directory](./project_knowledge/) to [project knowledge](https://www.anthropic.com/news/projects) for use.

 # Examples of Built Games